 Charles De Gaulle returns to Paris after the allied liberation of France

 During the 1980s, President Francois Mitterand initiated the futuristic grands projets, a series of ambitious building projects that garnered widespread approval even when the results were sometimes popular failures.
 Responses to the flashier examples, like the Centre Pompidou and the glass pyramids in the Louvre, have ranged from appalled 'mon Dieux' to rapture; if nothing else, the projets invigorated dialogue about the Parisian aesthetic that continue to this day.

 In the late 1990s, the city seized the international spotlight with two front-page events: the rumour-plagued auto-accident death of Princess Di in 1997 and France's first-ever World Cup victory in July 1998.

+A visit to Paris is on any tourist's dream list.
 Paris is still the city of light and love, and a fine place to visit.

 Read the history behind the Eiffel Tower.

 Interactive Map of – Paris, France:

 Book a hotel in Paris at France Hotel Booking

 Since 2002, LinkParis.com has been a premier provider of Day Trips From Paris and Paris Tours.
 Whether this is your first trip to France or your fourth, we are here to help you plan your tours and activities, in and out of Paris.Call us today to get started at 805-493-0739 or 866-427-4882.
 Or email us at